This post was last Updated on June 16, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 They can easily redirect all customer traffic to their malicious sites to steal information from unsuspecting customers.
 There are thousands of malware types and ways a website can be hacked.
 Automated hacking tools are becoming more sophisticated with each passing hour.

 2. Loss of revenue and business reputation

-With over a billion websites on the Internet and each contending for visibility, it isn’t easy to rank well on search engines.
+With over a billion websites on the Internet and each contending for visibility, ranking well on search engines isn’t easy.
 Search engine optimization becomes important.
 Websites that lack essential security are marked and not shown on search results.

 For example, although SSL or HTTPS is optional, not having an HTTPS-enabled website prompts search engines to rank such websites lower.

-Repeated hacking of a website causes search engines to blacklist the website.
+Repeated hacking of a website causes search engines to block the website.
 On average, about 10,000 hacked websites are blocked.
 These are websites with poor security policies.

 When such websites are accessed, search engines provide a warning to visitors.
 A delisted hacked website loses its customers – about 95% of them.
 It isn’t easy to regain the trust of customers after this.

 Competition and opportunity loss are linked.
 Once customers are eroded, opportunity loss occurs.
 The business has to create another website and probably use another website name.
 But this is generally a tedious task.

 Another website name might not always happen.
 Because brands are tied to website names, creating a new website on a new web domain is not the right solution.
 To prevent competition loss, you must take website security seriously.